vuejs/core/.github/contributing.md

 - [Prettier](https://prettier.io/) for code formatting
 - [ESLint](https://eslint.org/) for static error prevention (outside of types)

+## Git Hooks

+The project uses [simple-git-hooks](https://github.com/toplenboren/simple-git-hooks) to enforce the following on each commit:

+- Type check the entire project
+- Automatically format changed files using Prettier
+- Verify commit message format (logic in `scripts/verifyCommit.mjs`)

 ## Scripts

 **The examples below will be using the `nr` command from the [ni](https://github.com/antfu/ni) package.** You can also use plain `npm run`, but you will need to pass all additional arguments after the command after an extra `--`.
 For example, `nr build runtime --all` is equivalent to `npm run build -- runtime --all`.